bbrk24/Trilangle/README.md

 Trilangle ditches the hexagonal memory layout in favor of a stack.
 Technically, it's not a pure stack as it is possible to index into it, but the majority of operations treat it as such.

-Each item on the stack is a 24-bit signed integer.
+Each item on the stack is a 24-bit integer.
+Different instructions variously treat it as signed or unsigned.

 ## Instructions